mwpastore/sinja/README.md

 ```

 You may invoke an action helper keyword without a block to modify the options
-(i.e. roles) of a previously-registered action helper while preseving the
+(i.e. roles and sideloading) of a previously-registered action helper while
-existing behavior:
+preseving the existing behavior:

 ```ruby
 resource :bars do